One thing that travel does to many people (especially solo travellers) is that it makes you do things that you just normally wouldn’t do at home.

 Travel definitely promotes a sense of adventure!

-Things like mountain biking down the world’s most dangerous road in Bolivia…
+Things like mountain biking down the world’s most dangerous road (or Death Road) in Bolivia…

 Throwing yourself off a perfectly stable platform

 Or eating the weirdest food you can lay your mouth on!